 - Foods of All Nations – Here you can peruse amazing international ingredients (from Agua Fresca to compound butter to grape leaves) alongside locally produced staples like Schuyler Greens and MarieBette Cafe bread.

 - MarieBette Cafe & Bakery – One of Charlottesville’s most adored European-inspired bakeries.
-Have a cup of coffee, a sandwich, or a perfect French pastry, and take home a bottle of artisanal SoSS while you’re at it.
+Have a cup of coffee, a sandwich, or a perfect pastry, and take home a bottle of artisanal SoSS while you’re at it.

 Albemarle Baking Company

 Award-winning Albemarle Baking Company is a staple for handcrafted bread, cakes, and pastries.
 At their friendly counter inside Main Street Market, they sell craft boules, loaves, and desserts that adorn nearly every menu across Charlottesville’s best restaurants.
 The bread and baked goods are equally lovely.

 If you don’t get a chance to try some of their bread or any of their desserts during a sit-down meal, it’s worth stopping at their bakery for the pear frangipane tarts and pear buckwheat bread, alone.

 They also make excellent seasonal scones and a rotating cast of fruit tarts, plus cool extras like Baked Currant Doughnuts, housemade granola, and Alexander tarts, as well as savory pastries like Roman pizza and Bacon, Egg, & Cheese croissants.

 Oh, and their ginger molasses cookie– another bakery staple– is incredible.
 I love it almost as much as their bread, which is baked fresh every morning and best eaten in caveman-style chunks, straight out of the bag.